icarusfactor/openstack-Installs/cloud-init/README.md

 > I've ran into a problem with older kernels(Older than 4.19)and newer images
 > not working at all or with long delays.
 This problem has been diagnosed as
 > a ***BoottimeEntropyStarvation*** problem.
 This is a problem with SystemD
 > and SSH(OpenSSL) causing it to hang.
-The fix this problem, you need
+The fix for this problem, you need
 > to have a newer kernel with ***CONFIG_RANDOM_TRUST_CPU*** enabled or install
 > the havaged package.